biggybass/acoustics-and-psychoacoustics/topics/ear.md

 #### Middle ear: Functions
-- The pressure at the stapes footplate is significantly larger than that at the tympanic membrane.
+- The pressure at the stapes footplate is significantly greater than that at the tympanic membrane.
 Thus efficient transfer from the tympanic membrane to the oval window is achieved.
-- The middle ear achieves this via the..:
+- The middle ear achieves this via the:
     1. Levering effect of the malleus and incus.
     2. Concentration of force onto the oval window surface area (1/15th that of the eardrum)